Chloé Dygert: Personal life

 In November 2016, she married fellow professional cyclist Logan Owen and took his surname.
-However, the marriage ended in divorce in January 2020.
+The marriage ended in divorce in January 2020.

+As of April 2024, Dygert was in a relationship with Axel Merckx, with whom she was living in Belgium.

 A 2020 profile by her sponsor Red Bull noted that she is a conservative who does not believe in feminism.

 Dygert issued a public apology in November 2020 for her social media conduct that was deemed inappropriate.
 Some criticized her apology as "not sufficient".

+At the 2025 UCI World Championship Time Trial race, Dygert included a sticker that said "I stand for truth, I stand with Charlie Kirk" expressing support for the recently slain right wing activist.